Project-Interoperability/project-interoperability.github.io/index.md

 * [The presidential directives, policy documents, strategies, and agency guidelines that inform this project](/authorities)
 * To edit this content, click on "Help Improve this Content" at the top and bottom of every page.
 To learn how to make edits, check out [this guide to Markdown](http://guides.github.com/overviews/mastering-markdown/), the simple syntax this site is using.
 Questions or ideas worth discussing?
 Click on "Discuss" at the top of the page, or just open an issue in the repo.

+<h3>I2F Operationalization</h3>

+I2F is a national architecture framework designed to support IS&S the public safety and national security missions across all levels of government – Federal, State, Local, Tribal, and Territorial (FSLTT).
+Further, the operationalization of the I2F can be a valuable resource to encourage government and industry to make interoperability and collaboration a  primary concern with respect to any organizational change or system initiative.
+There will be certain perspectives from within the standards and information sharing space that SCC members will dispute.
+Specifically those standards that are not widely adopted will require deliberation and consensus of the SCC.

+Consistent with the role of “Open Government”, enablement efforts need to be transparent in the execution of IS&S interoperability.
+Project Interoperability efforts will leverage the best practices for IS&S policy derived through interoperability exercises and reference implementations.
+This open government context is key to: assuring the best use of open standards among the mission and enablement communities; expressing best practices for how policy and governance works; the understanding that the missions own requirements; that the common interoperability standards and models are leveraged; and that significant collaboration across these communities is recognized as essential to the effective operationalization of the I2F.

 ----------------

 ##2.
 Interoperability Tools